-The Fulbright U.S. Student Program offers graduating seniors, graduate students, and early-career professionals fully funded opportunities to conduct research, pursue graduate study, or teach English abroad for one academic year.
-Sponsored by the U.S. Department of State, the program fosters cross-cultural understanding and global collaboration.
+The Fulbright U.S. Student Program offers graduating seniors, graduate students, and early-career professionals fully funded, one-year awards to conduct research, pursue graduate study, or serve as English teaching assistants abroad, fostering cross-cultural understanding and global collaboration

 About the Fulbright Program